bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Perspective Depth Value</h4>

-The perspective value can be set as none or a length measurement.
+<p>The perspective value can be set as none or a length measurement.
 The none value turns off any perspective, while the length value will set the depth of the perspective.
 The higher the value, the further away the perspective appears, thus creating a fairly low intensity perspective and a small three-dimensional change.
-The lower the value the closer the perspective appears, thus creating a high intensity perspective and a large three-dimensional change.
+The lower the value the closer the perspective appears, thus creating a high intensity perspective and a large three-dimensional change.</p>

-Imagine yourself standing 10 feet away from a 10 foot cube as compared to standing 1,000 feet away from the same cube.
+<p>Imagine yourself standing 10 feet away from a 10 foot cube as compared
+to standing 1,000 feet away from the same cube.
 At 10 feet, your distance to the cube is the same as the dimensions of the cube, therefore the perspective shift is much greater than it will be at 1,000 feet, where the dimensions of the cube are only one one-hundredth of your distance to the cube.
-The same thinking applies to perspective depth values.
+The same thinking applies to perspective depth values.</p>

 <h4>HTML</h4>